Service-Oriented Architecture (SOA)

-Almost every software vendor advertises that its applications are based on service oriented architecture (SOA), but if you take a closer look, you'll see not everything that is advertised as “SOA” is service-oriented.
-At Epicor®, we took the road less traveled to bring you enterprise solutions that were built from the ground up using SOA best practices.
+Almost every software vendor advertises that its applications are based on service-oriented architecture (SOA).
+But if you take a closer look, you'll see that not everything that is advertised as “SOA” is service-oriented.
+At Epicor, we have taken the road less traveled to bring you enterprise solutions that were built from the ground up using best practices for service-oriented software design.

-Service oriented architecture, or SOA, is an approach to developing enterprise software applications in such a way that software processes are broken down into services which are then made available and discoverable on a network.
 Each service provides functionality that can be adapted to the needs of the enterprise while hiding the underlying implementation details.
-SOA addresses the complexity, inflexibility, and weaknesses of existing approaches to business process design, workflow, and application integration.
+Service-oriented software design addresses the complexity, inflexibility, and weaknesses of existing approaches to business process design, workflow, and application integration.

 Article: The 411 on SOAs

-Service oriented architecture allows you to customize your business processes without modifying source code.
-With SOA, making the processes in your systems match your business is a matter of configuration, not customization.
+SOA allows you to customize your business processes without modifying source code.
+With service-oriented architecture, making the processes in your systems match your business is a matter of configuration, not customization.
 That means that when it’s time to upgrade to the next release, you can do so much more easily than if you had customizations scattered throughout your implementation.

 Article: Breaking the Chain

-Epicor offers complete service oriented architecture (SOA) enterprise solutions to help you connect people, processes, and applications for a flexible, visible, and agile business.
+Epicor offers a wide array of service-oriented enterprise software solutions to help you connect people, processes, and applications for a flexible, visible, and agile business.